 Ousley UMC Refinancing Results in Better Rate, Service, Relationship

 Thanks to investments in the Georgia United Methodist Foundation's Certificate Program, the Loan Fund has helped United Methodist churches and entities in Georgia find $27 milliion in financing for projects.
-Pastor McCallister Hollins of Ousley UMC in Lithonia shares the benefits of refinancing its existing loan with the Foundation.
+Rev. McCallister Hollins, former pastor of Ousley UMC in Lithonia shares the benefits of refinancing its existing loan with GUMF.